import

 Overview

-The import command streamlines the process of migrating existing database tables into a Bruin pipeline by:
+The database import command streamlines the process of migrating existing database tables into a Bruin pipeline by:

 - Connecting to your database using existing connection configurations